-71Case C-528/13 Léger v Ministre des Affaires sociales, de la Santé et des Droits des femmes and Etablissement français du sang EU:C:2015:288.
+- Case C-528/13 Léger v Ministre des Affaires sociales, de la Santé et des Droits des femmes and Etablissement français du sang EU:C:2015:288.
 For comments, see P Dunne, 'A Right to Donate Blood?
-Permanent Deferrals for "Men Who Have Sex with Men" (MSM): Léger' (2015) 52 Common Market Law Review 1661; A Tryfonidou, 'The Léger Ruling as Another Example of the ECJ's (Disappointingly) Reticent Approach to the Protection of the Rights of LGB Persons under EU Law' (2016) 41 European Law Review 91; U Belavusau, Towards EU Sexual Risk Regulation: Restrictions on Blood Donation as Infringement of Active Citizenship' (2016) 7 European Journal of Risk Regulation 801.

-72 Directive 2002/98/EC of the European Parliament and of the Council setting standards of quality and safety for the collection, testing, processing, storage and distribution of human blood and blood components and amending Directive 2001/83 [2003] OJ L33/30; Commission Directive 2004/33/EC implementing Directive 2002/98/EC of the European Parliament and of the Council as regards certain technical requirements for blood and blood components [2004] OJ L91/25.

-73 Case C-528/13 Léger (n 71) paras 45-47.

-74ibid para 48.
-However, as explained by Belavusau, the CJEU in its judgment in this case demonstrates a 'narrow understanding of the EU discrimination regime' which 'suggests that the Court is unwilling to stretch the material scope of the Equality Directive beyond the employment market and labour relations [...] by calling 'into question the very existence of a general principle of non-discrimination on the grounds of sexual orientation' - see Belavusau (n 71) 808.

-75 Case C-528/13 Léger (n 71) para 50.
+Permanent Deferrals for "Men Who Have Sex with Men" (MSM): Léger' (2015) 52 Common Market Law Review 1661; A Tryfonidou, 'The Léger Ruling as Another Example of the ECJ's (Disappointingly) Reticent Approach to the Protection of the Rights of LGB Persons under EU Law' (2016) 41 European Law Review 91; U Belavusau, Towards EU Sexual Risk Regulation: Restrictions on Blood Donation as Infringement of Active Citizenship' (2016) 7 European Journal of Risk Regulation 801. - Directive 2002/98/EC of the European Parliament and of the Council setting standards of quality and safety for the collection, testing, processing, storage and distribution of human blood and blood components and amending Directive 2001/83 [2003] OJ L33/30; Commission Directive 2004/33/EC implementing Directive 2002/98/EC of the European Parliament and of the Council as regards certain technical requirements for blood and blood components [2004] OJ L91/25. - 74 Case C-528/13 Léger (n 79) paras 45-47. - ibid para 48.
+However, as explained by Belavusau, the CJEU in its judgment in this case demonstrates a 'narrow understanding of the EU discrimination regime' which 'suggests that the Court is unwilling to stretch the material scope of the Equality Directive beyond the employment market and labour relations [...] by calling 'into question the very existence of a general principle of non-discrimination on the grounds of sexual orientation' see Belavusau (n 79) 808. - 76 Case C-528/13 Léger (n 79) para 50.

-heterosexual persons'.
+donation on the basis to the homosexuality of the male donors who, on account of the fact that they have had homosexual sexual relations, are treated less favourably than male heterosexual persons'.
 Nevertheless, the measure may be justified if it satisfies the conditions laid down by Article 52 of the Charter.
-While the CJEU left it to the national Court to make the final decision, it provided detailed guidelines, specifically pointing out that the national Court must examine whether there are measures which can achieve the same aim (a high level of human health protection) without requiring the imposition of a complete lifetime ban on blood donation by the MSM population.77
+While the CJEU left it to the national court to make the final decision, it provided detailed guidelines, specifically pointing out that the national court must examine whether there are measures which can achieve the same aim (a high level of human health protection) without requiring the imposition of a complete lifetime ban on blood donation by the MSM population.
+MSM